 Fig. 8.18: Creating parameters for the task in the Cluster Manager New Job dialog.

-- Select the task defined above. - Click Environment Variables in the Task Properites list.
+• Click Environment Variables in the Task Properites list.
 Then click the ... button to the right of the line.
 The is highlighted in Fig. 8.19.